GSA/fpki-guides/_profiles/21_all_piv_auth.md

 | Signature   |   sha256WithRSAEncryption {1.2.840.113549.1.1.11}<br>or ECDSA with appropriate Hash.   |

 ### Mandatory Extensions

+**Notes:**
+* If a critical extension is NOT listed in this worksheet, it MUST NOT be included in certificates or CRLs issued under the _Common Policy CP_.
+Issuers may include additional information in non-critical extensions for local use, but other Federal PKI organizations are not required to process it.
+* The OSCP server must respond on Port 80.<!--Can this statement go into the profile somewhere?-->

 | **Extension** |  **Critical** | **PIV (14)** | **Derived PIV (15)**  |  **PIV-I (16)** |
 | :-------- | :-----: | :----- | :-----  | :-----  |